VRConservation/neca/1_primer.md

 benefit of private finance strategies is the potential to blend multiple investment sources into one project portfolio, perhaps even sequencing these sources of financing to discrete phases of a project.

-Payors.
+**Payors**.
 Ultimately, projects must be paid for, and investors repaid for the financing they provide.
 Often, this repayment obligation will fall on a public water agency, or other governmental body, with an operational or ownership interest in the proposed project.
 Agencies with a regulatory or other driver that compels their interest in the benefits of a project will be the most ‘secure’ payors.
 However, other forces may motivate agencies, institutions, even businesses to pay for (or contribute toward) the outcomes associated with a successful project.
 Corporations with sustainability, resilience, or environmental justice commitments are equally driven to invest in projects that provide beneficial outcomes.
 Economic development agencies and entities may have funding to contribute to projects that meet local job creation or business engagement goals.

 Combining all these actors into a financing package keyed to a natural infrastructure project may be less straightforward than the pathway to traditional bond issuance and is certainly more complicated than simple cash